renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/preview_khulnasoft_changes.md

       You can discard any modifications caused by `kdk update` by running `git checkout -- .`.

    1. Paste the contents of the clipboard into your command line window and run them (for example, press enter).
-Your `gitlab` project branch should now be the branch containing the changes you want to preview.
+Your `khulnasoft` project branch should now be the branch containing the changes you want to preview.
 Confirm by
       running: